 An additional wrinkle: The researchers gave everyone who didn’t want their aids a chance to work with an audiologist and wear the results over the next month.
 Of 10 people who had chosen among pre-programmed aids on their own who took that option, six did decide to keep their aids after working with an audiologist.

-As I write, we don’t know yet what your options will be when buying OTC aids in real life.
+We don’t know yet what our options will be when buying OTC aids in real life.
 This study suggests that for a better-than-even chance of satisfaction you will need the option to try different aids and help using your aids.
 Even so, your chances of getting hearing devices truly appropriate for your hearing loss are small, much lower than they would be if you work with an audiologist.

 In addition, a full-service audiologist can advise you about a variety of other devices that stream audio.
 If you have age-related vision loss, the choices are fairly simple: you can pick glasses and adjust the magnification and lighting on electronic devices.
-For hearing loss, there are many other options, including hearing aids, cochlear implants and assistive listening devices.
+For hearing loss when you're older, there are many other options, including hearing aids, cochlear implants and assistive listening devices.

 Even where hearing aids are free, many people don't wear them